joearpy/Understanding-TypeScript/README.md

-# Understanding TypeScript
+# Understanding TypeScript - A Project Management App

+A Project Management App with TypeScript.
 This repository includes my practice about TypeScript.

 ## How to start project?